 This was a two platform station serving a small community and the neighbouring collieries at Clydeside and Bredisholm.

 To the west of the station a short branch ran west towards the Clyde serving the Clydeside Colliery on the south side of the line.
 On the north side of the line began the Bredisholm branch of the North British Railway.
-This ran from the station west to a reversing spur and the north east to [[Bredisholm Yard], exchange sidings with the Drumpellier Railway and Bredisholm Railways which served the various Bredisholm Collieries.
+This ran from the station west to a reversing spur and the north east to Bredisholm Yard, exchange sidings with the Drumpeller Railway and Bredisholm Railways which served the various Bredisholm Collieries.
 The signal box Maryville, at the west end of the station, controlled access to the branches.

 The station closed in 1908.